soniaymkvaa/notebook/README.md

 # notebook

 We have 2 files here.
-The first one called notebook.py has 2 classes, which we use in the second fine menu.py.
+The first one called notebook.py has 2 classes, which we use in the second file menu.py.

 notebook.py: